mendix-temp/mendix-temp125/README.md

 Run the following command in the working directory to be to download the files:
 `git clone https://github.com/mendix-temp/mendix-temp125`
-Note that for privacy and technical reasons, the public github do not contain all the files needed to compile the application.
+Note that for privacy reasons, the public github do not contain all the files needed to compile the application.
-The additional dependencies (forge.config.js and the node_modules folder) can be found in the shared onedrive.
+The additional dependency (forge.config.js) can be found in the shared onedrive.
+The Node.js dependencies can be downloaded using the following command at the root of the project: `npm install`

 ## Architecture